 C: It depends on what their core competency is.
 So it’s to be able to sort of leverage what they’re doing with a very complimentary core competency.

-T: When you say “core competency”, are you talking primarily in terms of skills or roles or do you find that they’re very much the same thing in this context?
+T: When you say “core competency”, are you talking primarily in terms of skills/entrepreneur qualities or roles or do you find that they’re very much the same thing in this context?

-T: So would you say that the primary qualities you look for in terms of finding people both for KickLabs and teams to invest in is complimentary skill sets or are there other qualities such personality types or shared vision that you think are also critical?
+T: So would you say that the primary entrepreneur qualities you look for in terms of finding people both for KickLabs and teams to invest in is complementary skill sets or are there other entrepreneur qualities such personality types or shared vision that you think are also critical?

-C: If you’re looking to accept a company [into KickLabs] or do an investment, what are we looking for?
+C: If you’re looking to accept a company or do an investment, what are we looking for?
 Is that your question, yes?

 It goes beyond the normal evaluation of doing investment because you have to “live” with the people, You made the chicken reference: [note: Chris and I discussed his interest in chicken farming before I turned on the recorder] every time you enter a new hen into the coop or to the flock, they have to all get along, and they go through this pecking order process until they figure out.